-No one wants to see a website with fonts smaller as if meant to be read by ants.
+No one wants to see a website with fonts smaller than if meant to be read by ants.
 So, remember to have at least the recommended font value of 16 above the fold for your mobile websites.
-It’s where the headlines are placed and it would be strategic thing to do to get your user's attention.
+It’s where the headlines are placed and it would be the strategic thing to do to get your user's attention.

 5. Small Touch Elements

 Having caught up playing with small touch elements is like living a bad dream repetitively.
 Yes!
-Small checkboxes or buttons adds to the agony of the users when they are not able to click using their fingers.
+Small checkboxes or buttons add to the agony of the users when they are not able to click using their fingers.
 Just imagine placing such small elements close to each other on your website - too bad for users and even worse for your SEO ranking.

 6. Internal Links

 This is very important considering the limitation on size and content for the mobile website for better UX.
 That’s the reason why mobile pages have 75% lesser links than desktop pages.
 Avoid placing internal links too close on the mobile pages as it may lead the user to slip the important links.

 1. Keywords and Related Phrases in the Body

 While keywords are good for ranking, do not go overboard with them.
-Consider the fact that mobile sites have lesser or shorter texts and overuse of keywords and related phrases may disturb the natural flow of content and may end up sound absurd in many cases.
+Consider the fact that mobile sites have lesser or shorter texts and overuse of keywords and related phrases may disturb the natural flow of content and may end up sounding absurd in many cases.
 Keep a healthy ratio of keywords for text used.

 2. Keywords in External Links

 External links or backlinks are important for SEO.
 If your objective is to gain ranking on Google for a particular keyword, it wouldn’t be wise to put them into anchor text that links out to other websites.
-This may mislead Google into interpreting the link with your potential keyword as a more relevant source to the topic of the page than your own website.
+This may mislead Google into interpreting the link with your potential keyword as a more relevant source to the topic of the page than your website.
 Remember, anchor texts are for you to work.
 Don’t make them work for your competitors.